neravdoshi/DSBlog/Part1/DataRefinery.md

 Based on the data analysis, we need to do the following to prepare the data for modeling.
 * Remove columns fips
 * Convert column type and create a new column for date

+*  Return to the Data panel by clicking on the `Data`. tab.Remove the fips column by selecting on the vertical ellipse and then clicking on `Remove`.
+Convert the date column from a String to a Date by clicking on the vertical ellipse adjacent to the column, click on Convert Column, and then click on Date

 ![refinedata](../images/dataconvert.gif)